PereHDZ/licence-plate-processor/README.md

 The model used is YOLO version 8 nano with the tunning of two hyperparameters:
 -Epochs: each epoch represents a full pass over the entire dataset.
 -Freeze: to freeze some YOLO layers when transfer learning.
-The recommendation to start is to freeze the layers of the backbone of the model and YOLO version 8 has 129 layers in total and 12 layers in the backbone.
+The starting recommendation is to freeze the layers of the backbone of the model and YOLO version 8 has 129 layers in total and 12 layers in the backbone.

 The used values were:
 -Epochs: 1, 2, 10, 20 ,30.